Some More Crochet Easter Eggs

 purple-red-eyed-crochet-spider

-Little beads make great eyes.
+Little beads make great spider eyes.
 I went in from underneath with the thread, going in and out a couple of times to make sure it wasn’t going to go anywhere.

 And it’s as easy as that!
 A happy Hallowe’en house spider!